Skip to Content

 How does Cyclemetry compare to Garmin VIRB Edit?

-Garmin VIRB Edit is no longer actively developed and is tied to the Garmin VIRB camera ecosystem.
-Cyclemetry works with any GPX file from any device.
-See the full comparison post.
+Garmin VIRB Edit is tied to the Garmin ecosystem and is no longer actively developed.
+Cyclemetry works with any GPX file from any device, is free, and is actively maintained.
+See the full comparison.

 How does it compare to GoPro Telemetry Extractor?

-GoPro Telemetry Extractor is great if you’re using GoPro’s GPMF data.
-It costs $150–$300.
-Cyclemetry is free and uses GPX, which is the universal standard for cycling data.
-See the comparison.
+GoPro Telemetry Extractor is locked to GoPro’s proprietary GPMF format and costs $150–$300.
+Cyclemetry is free, uses the universal GPX standard, and works with any cycling computer.
+See the full comparison.

 Still have a question?
 Open an issue on GitHub and we’ll get back to you.